 What are the Challenges to Lean Portfolio Management?

-As an approach, LPM is not difficult to understand or adopt.
+Implementing Lean Portfolio Management is not difficult.
 The challenges associated with it are not caused by anything about the concept.
-Rather, the challenges are around how an organization responds and adjusts to LPM.
+Rather, the challenges are around how an organization responds and adjusts to Lean Portfolio Management.
 It is therefore essential that a decision to implement lean portfolio management principles and practices be taken by organizational leadership, that they actively support it, and that they engage with all business areas and stakeholders in every step of the strategic process.
-Otherwise, attempts to implement LPM risk:
+Otherwise, attempts to implement Lean Portfolio Management risk:

-- Difficulties in flowing LPM throughout the strategic planning, delivery and outcome management process.
+- Difficulties in flowing Lean Portfolio Management throughout the strategic planning, delivery and outcome management process.
 LPM is more principle than it is process and procedure and it requires understanding and acceptance from all functions to ensure success.

 - Difficulties in expanding LPM across business functions.
-Successful lean portfolio management will help to eliminate siloes and centralize strategic decision making, but if those siloes are resistant, LPM will struggle to gain traction.
+Successful lean portfolio management will help to eliminate silos and centralize strategic decision making, but if those siloes are resistant, Lean Portfolio Management will struggle to gain traction.

 - Lack of business understanding.
 LPM isn’t a silver bullet that will solve all challenges.
 If organizations haven’t invested in enterprise architecture and the related discipline of business architecture, they will still struggle to understand and define value streams.
 If they’re not committed to strategic portfolio management or SPM, they will have difficulty aligning and delivering work, etc.